Evaluating PPI in Research

 Information will follow regarding registration and our bursary scheme for PPI partners.

-Please see our provisional Programme and line up of confirmed speakers.
+Please see our Final Programme and line up of confirmed speakers.

 We look forward to welcoming you to our beautiful city and University campus